-Areas of Industrial Markets Consumer Markets

-Difference (B2B) (B2C)

-Market Geographically Geographically dispersed

-characteristics- concentrated Mass markets

-Relatively fewer buyers

-Product Technical complexity Standardized products

-characteristics Customized products

-Service Service, timely delivery Service, timely delivery

-characteristics and availability are and availability are some-

-critical what important

-Buyer behaviour Involvement of cross- Involvement of family

-functional teams in members

-both buyer and supplier

-firms

-Purchase decisions are Purchase decisions are

-mainly made on ratio- mostly made on

-nal/performance basis physiological/social/ psy-

-chological needs

-Technical expertise Less technical expertise

-sought

-Stable interpersonal Non-personal relationship

-relationship between

-buyer and seller Indirect channels

-indirect channels

-Channel More direct channels- Multiple layers of characteristics Fewer intermediaries/ middlemen intermediaries Emphasis on advertising Promotional Emphasis on personal characteristics selling List prices or maximum Price character- istics Competitive bidding and negotiated prices retail price (MRP) List prices for standard products
+Areas of Difference Industrial Markets (B2B) Consumer Markets (B2C) Market characteristics Geographically concentrated Relatively fewer buyers Geographically dispersedMass markets Product characteristics Technical complexityCustomized products Standardized products Service characteristics Service, timely delivery and availability are critical Service, timely delivery and availability are somewhat important Buyer behaviour Involvement of cross- functional teams in both Involvement of family members buyer and supplier firms Purchase decisions are mainly made on rational/performance basis Technical expertise sought Stable interpersonal relationship between buyer and seller Purchase decisions are mostly made on physiological/social/psychological needs Less technical expertise Non-personal relationship Channel characteristics More direct channels Fewer intermediaries/ middlemen Indirect channelsMultiple layers of intermediaries Promotional characteristics Emphasis on personal selling ■ Emphasis on advertising Price characteristics Competitive bidding and negotiated prices List prices for standard products List prices or maximum retail price (MRP)

-To cope with these challenges, service marketers broadened the 4-Ps marketing mix to make it 7-Ps marketing mix.
-They suggested additional 3 Ps - process, physical evidence and people.

-- ➤ The process is aimed at solving the heterogeneity or variability problem associated with the services by providing a service blueprint. - The physical evidence solves some of the problems associated with the intangible nature of services.
-The physical evidence in terms of service environment, equipment, personnel and so on attempts to tangibilize the intangible. - The final P People gives lot of attention to the service providers because they are, strictly speaking, part of the service provided.
+With the growth of the services sector, marketers realized that services cannot be marketed in the same way as the products.
+Certain characteristics of services posed serious problems for marketers who realized that services marketing must be done differently and not with the same marketing mix (4 Ps) variables.
+Service characteristics like intangibility (service firms don't sell a tangible thing, but a promise) inseparability (production and consumption of services take place at about the same time), heterogeneity (the problem due to the fact that no two service providers are like, nor are the service consumers) and perishability (service providers cannot maintain inventories of their products).
+To cope with these challenges, service marketers suggest additional 3 Ps - process, physical evidence and people.
+The process is aimed at solving the heterogeneity or variability problem associated with the services by providing a service blueprint.
+The physical evidence solves some of the problems associated with the intangible nature of services.
+The physical evidence in terms of service environment, equipment, personnel and so on attempts to tangibilize the intangible.
+The final P -People - gives lot of attention to the service providers because they are, strictly speaking, part of the service provided.
 They can influence the perceived service quality in a big way.